Who We Are

 It looks simple, but it's a huge mission!
 It's one that we can't solve overnight and may never accomplish.

-Can you imagine a day when we'll be able to say "OK, everyone has equal access to high-quality education, there's nothing more we can do, everything is great!"
+Can you imagine a day when we'll be able to say, "OK, everyone has equal access to high-quality education, there's nothing more we can do, everything is great!"
 Yes?
 Wow, you're super ambitious.
 We like you already! 😀

 We believe education is a basic human right, one that changes people's lives and pushes them to be their best selves.

-The Vision (mid-term goal)
+Our Vision (mid-term goal)